-Do you think you will fight with Ralf at Magny-Cours?
+Will you fight Ralf at Magny-Cours?

 "For McLaren, the last few races were not good.
 They are going through a difficult period, but as the saying goes, then there comes a good one.
 We do not know when McLaren will be back fighting but it will happen.
 Who do I fear the most out of Coulthard and Ralf for this race?
 I would say my brother and, seeing that Michelin is very strong here, it could mean another great fight between us.
-If I win again can it almost all be over?
-For heaven's sake, let's not talk nonsense; until the championship is over, I will never say anything".
+If I win again, can it almost all be over?
+For heaven's sake, let's not talk nonsense; until the championship is over, I will not say anything".

 "One good reason is to see Ferrari representing not only itself but the entire Italian industry since 1997".